-1 "You say you hear us and that you understand the urgency.
+"You say you hear us and that you understand the urgency.
 But no matter how sad and angry I am, I do not want to believe that.
 Because if you really understood the situation and still kept on failing to act, then you would be evil.
 And that I refuse to believe.
 "The popular idea of cutting our emissions in half in 10 years only gives us a 50% Why does chance of staying below 1.5 degrees [Celsius], and the risk of setting off irreversible chain reactions beyond human control.
 Greta think current "Fifty percent may be acceptable to you.
-But those numbers do not include tipping climate change points, most feedback loops, additional warming hidden by toxic air pollution or the initiatives will aspects of equity and climate justice.
-They also rely on my generation sucking fail? hundreds of billions of tons of your CO2 out of the air with technologies that barely juu . exist.
+But those numbers do not include tipping points, most feedback loops, additional warming hidden by toxic air pollution or the aspects of equity and climate justice.
+They also rely on my generation sucking hundreds of billions of tons of your CO2 out of the air with technologies that barely exist. climate change initiatives will fail? exist.
 "So a 50% risk is simply not acceptable to us - we who have to live with the consequences.
-"And you are "To have a 67% chance of staying below a 1.5 degrees global temperature rise - the still not best odds given by the [Intergovernmental Panel on Climate Change] - the world had mature enough 420 gigatons of CO2 left to emit back on Jan.
+"To have a 67% chance of staying below a 1.5 degrees global temperature rise - the best odds given by the [Intergovernmental Panel on Climate Change] - the world had 420 gigatons of CO2 left to emit back on Jan.
 1st, 2018.
-Today that figure is already to tell it like it down to less than 350 gigatons. is" What is "How dare you pretend that this can be solved with just 'business as usual' and some is what is technical solutions?
-With today's emissions levels, that remaining CO2 budget will be this statement? entirely gone within less than 8 $1/2$ years. inis statement?
+Today that figure is already down to less than 350 gigatons.
+"How dare you pretend that this can be solved with just 'business as usual' and some technical solutions?
+With today's emissions levels, that remaining CO2 budget will be entirely gone within less than 8 1/2 years.
 "There will not be any solutions or plans presented in line with these figures here today, because these numbers are too uncomfortable.
 And you are still not mature enough to tell it like it is.
+"And you are still not mature enough to tell it like it is" What is ironic about this statement?
 "You are failing us.
 But the young people are starting to understand your betrayal.
-The What eyes of all future generations are upon you.
-And if you choose to fail us, I say: We "change" is will never forgive you.
-Greta alluding "We will not let you get away with this.
-Right here, right now is where we draw the to? line.
+The eyes of all future generations are upon you.
+And if you choose to fail us, I say: We will never forgive you.
+"We will not let you get away with this.
+Right here, right now is where we draw the What "change" is Greta alluding to? line.
 The world is waking up.
 And change is coming, whether you like it or not.